Do New Windows Increase Property Value? Energy Efficiency Matters

 How soon do you need to replace windows?

-According to Quality Window & Door, named the top window dealer of the year by Window & Door magazine, residential windows will last 15-20 years on average.
+According to Quality Window & Door, formerly named the top window dealer of the year by Window & Door magazine, residential windows will last 15-20 years on average.
 However, well-maintained windows (wood calls for repeated painting and sealing) and certain materials (like vinyl) can last longer.

 Not sure when your windows were last replaced?
 Are they original to the home?
 Check for these signs of aging: